Pointing and Projections (so3g.proj)

 >>> csl.coords(fp)

-To be clear, coords() now returns a dictionary whose keys are the detector names.
-Each value is an array with shape (n_time,4), and at each time step the 4 elements of the array are: (lon, lat, cos(gamma), sin(gamma)).
+So coords() returns a list of numpy arrays with shape (n_time,4), and at each time step the 4 elements of the array are: (lon, lat, cos(gamma), sin(gamma)).

 Projecting to Maps